Humber’s Sport Management advanced diploma program prepares you to manage the business of sport.

 Qualified students in this program may also apply to a study abroad service learning trip to contribute to a global community.
 Past service learning trips were to Arviat, Nunavut and Nicaragua.
 In addition, eligible students have the opportunity to apply for a study abroad experiential trip to Peru.

-Each year we offer a variety of experiential learning trip opportunities for students to study aboard.
+Each year we offer a variety of experiential learning trip opportunities for students to study abroad.
 Our annual short duration experiential trips in May are approximately two weeks in length.
-These faculty lead study abroad trips are confirmed in the fall semester.
+These faculty-lead study abroad trips are confirmed in the fall semester.

 These trips vary each year and are subject to availability and eligibility requirements.
 Additional fees apply.

 Students may be eligible for a number of scholarships and awards.